subham-04/speed-typer/README.md

 # speed-typer

-Recomended to open via Desktop only
+For the better experience recomended to open via Desktop only

 <br>